GoogleCloudPlatform/podcast/site/content/post/episode-46-borg-and-k8s-with-john-wilkes/index.md

 MARK: Slack?

-FRANCESC: There's a podcast channel in the Google Cloud Platform community.
+FRANCESC: There's a podcast channel in the Google Cloud community.

 MARK: Yes.